Email Server Configuration

 This option verifies the server certificate when using TLS or SSL, following the RFC 2595 specification.

-Once you have configured the parameters you can use the Verify email server button to confirm the configured parameters and the successful connection to the server.
+Once you have configured the parameters you can use the Verify email server section to confirm the configured parameters and the successful connection to the server.
 You are asked to provide an email address that should receive a test email message.
 Successful sending is confirmed in a message.